Health Advice for Ukraine

 Medical Facilities

-Whilst health care in Ukraine can deal with routine problems they are not as sophisticated as facilities in more developed countries.
+Whilst health care in Ukraine can deal with routine problems they are not always as sophisticated as facilities in more developed countries.
 Many medical centers and hospitals are located throughout the country.
 Certain institutions may require cash payments and supplies may be lacking.
-Dial 03 to call a public ambulance when in the city of Kyiv.
+Dial 03 to call a public ambulance when in the city of Kiev.